 Simple English definitions for legal terms

-Read a random definition: standard-setting organization
+Read a random definition: jury list

 The Uniform Adoption Act is a set of rules that were created in 1994 to make adoption laws the same across the country.
 It was made by a group of people who wanted to make it easier for families to adopt children.
 However, not many states have actually used these rules.
 There were also earlier versions of the rules, but they were changed a lot and only a few states actually used them.
 The abbreviation for the Uniform Adoption Act is UAA.